ffbeast/ffbeast.github.io/docs/en/joystick_DIY_metal_kit.md

 In addition to the basic set there is an option of purchasing adapter interface:

-### Interface for VKB MCG grip (1)
+### Interface for VKB MCG grip
+3D printed of **stainless steel**.
 It is compatible with extender only and need to be mounted directly to MCG grip.
 Interface provides adjustable rotation angle 0-30 degrees.
-Intended to be used with [**extender**](joystick_DIY_metal_kit.html#adjustable-extender-kit).
+Intended to be used with **adjustable extender**.

-Made of stainless steel.

 Price is **49 Eur + Shipping**

-### VKB extended interface (2)
+### VKB extended interface
+Machined of **aluminium**.
 Allows to use native VKB extender by replacing lower part of it and connecting it to the gimbal.

-Machined from aluminium.

 Price is **29 Eur + Shipping**

-### Thrustmaster/VPC style interface (3)
+### Thrustmaster/VPC style interface
-Gives option to connect Thrustmaster style grips and extenders either directly to the gimbal or to the [**extender**](joystick_DIY_metal_kit.html#adjustable-extender-kit).
+Machined of **aluminium**.
+Gives option to connect Thrustmaster style grips and extenders either directly to the gimbal or to the **adjustable extender**.

-Machined from aluminium.

 Price is **29 Eur + Shipping**